Apply for or renew authorisation for a claims management company

 - you complete the application form correctly

-To become an authorised claims management company (CMC), you must complete an assessment of your regulations and guidelines..
-If you are granted authoirsation you must then follow all of the
+To become an authorised claims management company (CMC), you must complete an assessment of your competence and suitability (PDF, 128KB, 5 pages) .
+If you are granted authoirsation you must then follow all of the regulations and guidelines.

 Renew your authorisation